Millennial AI

 • --Strategy decks that ignore implementation constraints are fiction.

-• --Start with operational readiness over technology capability.
+• --Start with operational readiness, not technology capability.

-• --Target the workflows where manual effort is highest and error cost is measurable.
+• --Target workflows where manual effort is highest and error cost is measurable.

 The strategy deck problem

 A whole industry exists to tell mid-market companies what AI could do for them.
-The decks are polished, the TAM slides are enormous, and most of it stays in the slide deck.
+The decks are polished, the TAM slides are enormous — Stanford's AI Index Report tracks just how fast industry investment is growing — and most of it stays in the slide deck.
 The reason is almost always organizational.
-The distance between a proof-of-concept and a production system comes down to change management, data quality, and whether leadership is actually aligned on what they want.
-A strategy that accounts for those things is the one that ships.
+As McKinsey's State of AI survey found, the gap between a proof-of-concept and a production system comes down to change management, data quality, and whether leadership agrees on what they want.

 We have seen companies spend six figures on strategy engagements that produce frameworks the team opens once and forgets.
-It is the same story each time: ambitious scope, underspecified dependencies, and zero visibility into whether the initiative is working or just running.
+Same story each time: ambitious scope, underspecified dependencies, zero visibility into whether the initiative is working or just running.

 The pattern usually looks like this.
 An executive attends a conference, gets excited about AI, and hires a firm to produce a roadmap.
 The firm interviews stakeholders for two weeks, builds a deck with 80 slides, and presents a phased plan that assumes ideal conditions at every step.
 The executive feels good.
 The operations team reads it, recognizes none of their actual constraints, and puts it in a shared drive.
 Six months later, nothing has shipped.

 The failure is not ambition.
-It is that the strategy was designed for a version of the company that does not exist yet.
-Good AI strategy starts with the company as it actually operates, not as leadership wishes it operated.
+The strategy was designed for a version of the company that does not exist yet.
+Good AI strategy starts with the company as it operates, not as leadership wishes it operated.

 The companies that succeed with AI do something unglamorous first: they audit their own capacity to absorb change.
-This means understanding which teams are already stretched, which data pipelines are fragile, and where the institutional knowledge lives (usually in three people's heads rather than in documented processes).
+Which teams are already stretched?
+Which data pipelines are fragile?
+Where does the institutional knowledge live?
+(Usually in three people's heads, not in documented processes.)

 Institutional knowledge is the other hidden risk.
-We ask clients a simple question: if your three most tenured operations people left tomorrow, how much of their decision-making logic is written down?
+We ask clients: if your three most tenured operations people left tomorrow, how much of their decision-making logic is written down?
 The answer is almost always "very little."
 They carry the exception-handling rules, the workaround for that one vendor's invoicing quirk, the knowledge of which customers need special treatment and why.
-An AI system that does not encode this knowledge will produce outputs that look correct but miss the nuances that matter.
+An AI system that skips this knowledge will produce outputs that look correct but miss the nuances that matter.
 Documenting these rules before deployment is tedious.
 Skipping it is more expensive.

-The AI investments that pay off tend to share a profile: workflows where manual effort is high, error cost is measurable, and the people doing the work would welcome automation rather than fear it.
+The AI investments that pay off share a profile: workflows where manual effort is high, error cost is measurable, and the people doing the work would welcome automation.
 Invoice reconciliation, support triage, content QA, compliance document review.
-These are not exciting projects, but they add up.
+Not exciting projects, but they add up.

 We use a simple scoring matrix: time spent per week, error rate, cost of errors, and team sentiment toward the current process.
 If a workflow scores high on all four, it is almost certainly worth automating.
 If it scores high on time but low on error cost, the ROI case falls apart quickly.

 The matrix also helps you sequence initiatives.
-Start with the workflow that scores highest overall, prove the value, and use that success to build internal credibility for the next project.
+Start with whatever scores highest overall, prove the value, and use that win to build credibility for the next project.

 The adoption curve we see most often has three phases.
-In the first two weeks, enthusiasts on the team try it and give feedback.
-In weeks three through six, the broader team uses it intermittently, often reverting to the old process when under time pressure.
-From weeks six through twelve, if the tool is well-designed, the new process becomes default and the old process feels slow.
+First two weeks: enthusiasts try it and give feedback.
+Weeks three through six: the broader team uses it intermittently, often reverting to the old process when under time pressure.
+Weeks six through twelve: if the tool is well-designed, the new process becomes default and the old process feels slow.
 If you are still in phase two after eight weeks, something is wrong with the tool, the training, or the workflow fit.
 Do not push harder on adoption.
 Go back and fix the friction.

 One pattern that accelerates adoption: let the team customize the AI's output format.
 A support team we worked with rejected an AI triage tool because it presented results in a format that did not match their ticketing system's layout.
 Same information, different arrangement.
 Once we matched the format to what they were used to seeing, adoption jumped from 30% to 85% within two weeks.
 Small details like this matter more than model accuracy improvements.

 A strategy engagement should produce measurable results within 90 days, or it was an expensive document.
-We are specific about this with clients because the industry has a credibility problem.
-Too many strategy projects are evaluated on deliverable quality ("great deck") rather than business impact.
+We are blunt about this with clients because the industry has a credibility problem.
+Too many strategy projects get evaluated on deliverable quality ("great deck") rather than business impact.

 The KPIs that matter are operational, not strategic.
-First: did at least one AI-driven workflow reach production use within 90 days of the strategy being finalized?
-If not, the strategy was either too ambitious or too disconnected from implementation realities.
-Second: what is the measured time savings or error reduction in that first workflow?
+Did at least one AI-driven workflow reach production use within 90 days of the strategy being finalized?
+If not, the strategy was either too ambitious or too disconnected from reality.
+What is the measured time savings or error reduction in that first workflow?
 This needs a number, not an estimate.
 If you did not baseline the process before deployment, you cannot credibly claim improvement after.

-Third: what is the adoption rate among the intended users?
+What is the adoption rate among intended users?
 Not logins.
 Not "trained users."
 Actual daily or weekly active usage compared to the eligible user base.
-A tool with 90% accuracy and 20% adoption is delivering less value than a tool with 80% accuracy and 90% adoption.
+A tool with 90% accuracy and 20% adoption delivers less value than a tool with 80% accuracy and 90% adoption.

-Fourth: has the strategy engagement produced a prioritized backlog of the next three initiatives, with estimated effort and expected ROI for each?
+Has the engagement produced a prioritized backlog of the next three initiatives, with estimated effort and expected ROI for each?
 A strategy that identifies one project is a project plan.
-A strategy that identifies and sequences multiple opportunities, with clear reasoning for the order, is actually strategic.
+A strategy that sequences multiple opportunities with clear reasoning for the order is actually strategic.

-The uncomfortable truth is that many strategy engagements are designed to justify themselves rather than to produce results.
+Many strategy engagements are designed to justify themselves rather than produce results.
 The consultancy gets paid for the deck.
 Whether anything ships is someone else's problem.
 We think that model is broken, which is why we tie our engagements to implementation milestones.

 What we tell clients on day one